A guide to using Titan Souls wisely

 - Ninjas get a big one.
 When a Ninja takes a hit in battle, their innate skill effectively disappears.
 They lose their massive bonuses to Evasion and CHC until the end of the battle.
 A Sensei on the other hand can recover these boosts after two turns when it falls off.

 - Most Spellcasters surprisingly do not gain an upgrade to their innate skill with a promotion.
 The only one is Spellblades, who get an additional 50% stat power from all items with innate elements (read – any item with an Element enchantment that you can’t remove).
+The upgraded Spellblade innate ability offers a pretty significant change to their build style.

 That’s what a promotion does, but what does this mean in practice?
 A Titan Soul should optimally be used to make a good hero into a great one.
 Using it to make a weak hero into a usable one is a waste of such a rare and powerful resource.
 You can only get these once a month after all, so it’s important to use them wisely.
 The best use of a Soul is on a hero with a good skillset who also benefits highly from the bonuses granted by the promotion.
 For the first part of that, make sure you refer to some of the other guides here including TL,DR Heroes, Hero Academia, and “What Makes a Good Hero?”
 Making sure the hero has a good skillset first is important.
 Every class DOES benefit from a promotion, so it’s never a waste to use a Soul on a hero with strong skills, even if that specific class doesn’t necessarily gain much out of it.